|Date of Birth||14 May 1962, Rome, Lazio, Italy|

 Danny Huston is an American actor and director who has worked with Academy award-nominated actors from the very start of his career.
 No surprise for a man who was born into a legendary Hollywood family whose most noted members included his half-sister, his father, his grandfather, his nephew, and of course, himself.

 Born in Rome, Huston's parents were Zoe Sallis and John Huston.
 Sallis was an established author in her own right.
-John Huston was, by that point, famous for his many high caliber films, and notorious for his personal life, which included five marriages, two children, another adopted child, and one of many affairs with women which resulted in Danny's conception.
+John Huston was, by that point, famous for his many high caliber films, and notorious for his personal life, which included five marriages, two children, another adopted child, and many affairs, one of which resulted in Danny's conception.

 Like his half-sister, Anjelica Huston, Danny Huston chose to follow his father into the world of film.
 His birthright served as a blessing, so that his first film appearance as an actor was in The 'Human' Factor (1975), a revenge film directed by and starring men who already had Oscar nominations under their belts.
 Following that small appearance, Huston turned to directing for the next few years.
 It wasn't until the late 1980s that Huston directed his first made-for-television film, Mister Corbett's Ghost (1987).
 Based on a novella by Leon Garfied, the film starred such screen legends as Paul Scofield and Burgess Meredith.
 It is also notable for being the final acting project of Huston's father John, who spent his final years assisting his children in their own budding film careers.
 Shortly before his death, John helped produce his son's first feature length film, Mr. North (1988).
 The film was directed by Huston, and included his half-sister Anjelica in the cast, as well as Virginia Madsen, whom Huston would marry for a few years.